-Common name Scientific name High Threat Zone(s) Method Timing Description of actions Comments and observations Sweet Vernal-grass Anthoxanthum odoratum Yes 1-A, 2-A Targeted spot spraying with appropriate herbicide.
-Pulse-grazing can occur when annual weeds cover is equal to, or exceeds 25%.
-Spot-Spra y - October - January; Graze - January - October Pulse grazing helps to control this grass by reducing seed set.
+Common name Scientific name High Threat Zone(s) Method Timing Description of actions Comments and observations Sweet Vernal- grass Anthoxanthum odoratum Yes 1-A, 2- A Targeted spot spraying with appropriate herbicide.
+Pulse- grazing can occur when annual weeds cover is equal to, or exceeds 25%.
+Spot-Spray - October - January; Graze - January - October Pulse grazing helps to control this grass by reducing seed set.
 This species is described as a short lived perennial hence the destruction of fruiting seed heads for a few years in succession should substantially reduce the abundance of this species.
 Manual removal of seed heads was undertaken in October in the burnt area in cell 6.
-Sweet Vernal-grass has been rare within the Offset Site in previous years, however the cooler and wet conditions of the past 24 months appear to have favoured this species with a high cover of it recorded across the offset site, the paddock and the whole region.
-Manual removal of seed heads in cell 6 is likely to assist the control of Sweet Vernal in this area in the longer term.
+Sweet Vernal-grass has been rare within the Offset Site in previous years, however the cooler and wet conditions of the past 36 months appear to have favoured this species with a high cover of it recorded across the offset stie, the paddock and the whole region.
 Research suggests that a cool burn of the weed in spring may prevent seed set.
 Cool spring burns were discussed with DELWP as a way to address the sudden prevalence of Sweet Vernal, however the paddock was still inundated during seed set which prevented this management action or grazing from being undertaken.
-The practicalities of gas fuelled weed burners will be investigated as an alternative to spring burns for this purpose.
-This species will be closely monitored into the following years with adaptive management approaches (such as cool burns or late grazing or mowing to remove seed heads) assessed pragmatically.
+There was intention to spray this species during this season however the ground was too wet to undertake spraying at the appropriate time.
+This species will be closely monitored into the following years with adaptive management approaches (such as cool burns, spot spray or late grazing or mowing to remove seed heads) assessed pragmatically.